chidiwilliams/chidiwilliams.com/content/post/on-pointers-in-go.md

 ---
-title: Understanding Pointers in Go
+title: On Pointers in Go
 date: 2022-02-25T12:00:25+01:00
 draft: false
 ---